Is versus Was

 While sifting through the reference images I'd collected for the Jersey City Industrial Railroad looking for boring bridges, I was struck by a dichotomy that may likely have prevented me from finishing any big permanent home layout—or really enjoying it, at least.
 Before my recent health diagnosis, I'd developed the Reading Central, an attempt at scratching as many itches as possible.
 After a time, I saw the folly in that dream, and switched to the Black River & Western, basically as "something to do" that was different enough from the Reading Central to (theoretically) distract me.

 But if I'm being honest, neither the Reading Central nor the Black River would have done the trick.
 Because I have far, far too many modeling interests for one layout—or even a bunch.
-It's bad enough that I have a region of interest that spans from Maine down to Maryland and out to Illinois.
+It's bad enough that I have a huge triangular region of interest that spans from Portland down to Baltimore and out to Chicago.
 Worse: from Class I mainline to two-foot shortline; from heavy industrial to mountain logging.
 Still worse is my temporal setting: from the 1930s to the present.
-I used to joke (and still do): I want to model almost everything.
-My insane White River & Northern II might have done the trick (five different northeastern railroads, set in four seasons and four eras, from the 1930s to the 1980s, from backwoods logging to heavy urban industrial—including a steel mill—and from narrow gauge through dual gauge to standard gauge, all on one layout), but I'll never know; divorces can be seriously disruptive to a model railroading career.
+I would often joke: I want to model everything.
+My insane White River & Northern II might have done the trick: five different northeastern railroads, set in four seasons and four eras from the 1930s to the 1980s, from backwoods logging to heavy urban industrial—including a steel mill—and from narrow gauge through dual gauge to standard gauge, all on one 18 by 24 foot layout.
+But I'll never know; divorces can be seriously disruptive to a model railroading career.

-Thus, I'll die unsatisfied.
+Thus, I'll die an unsatisfied modeler.
 So what?
 The dead have no regrets, so until then I can pretend I'm building whatever I might conjure up in my fevered, decaying brain.
-At least perhaps my readers will now understand why I've been such a restless modeler all of these years—the first to start new layouts, the last to finish them.
+At least perhaps my readers will now understand why I've been such a restless, waffling modeler all of these years—the first to start new layouts, the last to finish them.

 —DKS, 19 June 2020